 (D) The jury year is hereby established from May 1 to April 30th of each year.

 (E) The jury year shall be divided into three terms, commencing May 1, September 1 and January 1.

-(F) By Court order petit and grand jurors shall be drawn no later than fourteen (14) or more than twenty-eight (28) days prior to the commencement of each term from the annual and supplemental jury list.
+(F) By Court order petit and grand jurors shall be drawn no later than forty-five (45) days or more than fifty (50) days prior to the commencement of each term from the annual and supplemental jury list.

 (G) The Court further approves and adopts the use of magnetic tapes and/or disks and the use of an automated information retrieval system in randomly selecting the annual jury list and the jurors for each term.